urufu765/Constalia-The_Mark_of_a_Hero/Changalog.md

 ### 0.4: Quests recoded
  0.4.0: First quest somewhat implemented(should be in working order).
 Save function not tested but should still work as intended.
 Previous saves from 0.3 may not work.
 Also hey!
 I'm starting to get how to use classes and stuff.
 And also a more detailed update from now on because yes.

- - global_dic.py
-    - Removed unused quests import as it was causing circular import error.
-    - Changed Rubi's interactable status from False to True
-    - Updated quests dictionary layout

- - eventulate.py
-    - Added new import to use the function run_quest from quests.py
-    - Edited char_check function appropriately
-    - Clarified a little what the character function in the apply_interactions class should do

- - Rubi.py
-    - Removed all the pesky \n that should've been yeeted in one of the previvous updates.(may add it all back later idk)

- - texts.py
-    - quest_accept text added

- - quests.py
-    - Almost everything has been changed and added.

 ## Upcoming:
  The first quest will be better implemented, and the code should look a little cleaner after some renovations(may not happen).
 Also doctext or whatever will be added to where appropriate.